 This article will go through the Canada Super Visa and the relevant details.

-What is the Super Visa?
+What is the Canada Super Visa?

 Otherwise known as the Parent Visa in Canada or the Parent and Grandparent Super Visa, this visa belongs to the Temporary Resident Visas.
 It allows these close relatives to visit their children and grandchildren for a set period of time.
 The children or grandchildren must be Canadian Permanent Residents or Canadian Citizens.

-Whereas, the Visitor Visa could be used for this purpose, the Super Visa was created to lengthen the time that parents and grandparents could stay with their loved ones.
-The Super Visa allows them to stay for up to 2 years at a time in Canada with their children and grandchildren if they fulfill the requirements.
+Whereas, the Canadian Visitor Visa could be used for this purpose, the Super Visa was created to lengthen the time that parents and grandparents could stay with their loved ones.
+The Canada Super Visa allows them to stay for up to 2 years at a time in Canada with their children and grandchildren if they fulfill the requirements.

-During the time that parents and grandparents are in Canada with the Super Visa, they are not allowed to work or enroll in any part time or full time studies.
+During the time that parents and grandparents are in Canada with the Super Visa, they are not allowed to work or enroll in any part-time or full-time studies.
 They are also not allowed to try and get Canadian documents or Canadian benefits such as health care coverage.
 They are only allowed to stay with their relatives and visit the country.

-What are the Super Visa requirements?
+What are the Super Visa Eligibility Criteria?

 Since the Super Visa for parents and grandparents allows them to stay for such long periods of time, the requirements are also more extensive than the ones for just the visitor visa.
-The applicants must meet the following requirements to be considered eligible for this visa:

 If the applicant does not meet these requirements, then the Canadian Consulate will ask for more evidence.
-If you cannot prove that you are eligible, then they will deny your visa.
+If you cannot prove that you are eligible, then they will deny your Super visa.

 How to complete the Super Visa application?